-Each Quick Text message has a maximum length of 50 characters.
-You can select the required text from the Quick Text.
+Each Quick Text message or Query has a maximum length of 50 characters.
+You can select the required text from the Quick Text or Query.

-- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4. - To access this feature via the menu, proceed to the next step.
+- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Text button and proceed to Step 4.

-- 2 <or > to TMS and press the Menu Select button directly below TMS to access the TMS feature screen.
+- To access this feature via the menu, proceed to the next step. - 2 < or > to TMS and press the Menu Select button directly below TMS to access the TMS feature screen. - 3 Perform one of the following actions: - or vo Compose and press the Menu Select button directly below Sel. - Press the Menu Select button directly below Exit to return to the Home screen. - 4 or to Quick Text and press the Menu Select button directly below Sel for a predefined message.

+The message appears on the Compose screen, with a blinking cursor at the end of it.
+Use the keypad to edit the message, if required.

+- 6 Press the Menu Select button directly below Optn.

-- 3 Perform one of the following actions:
+- 8 Perform one of the following actions:

+- or very to scroll through the address list and select the required address.

 - or

-✓ to Compose and press the Menu Select button directly below Sel. - Press the Menu Select button directly below Exit to return to the Home screen. - or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.
-The message appears on the Compose screen, with a blinking cursor at the end of it.
-Use the keypad to edit the message, if required. - 6 Press the Menu Select button directly below Optn.

-- 8 Perform one of the following actions: - or

-to scroll through the address list and highlight the required address. - or to [Other Recpnt] and press the Menu Select button below Edit.
-When a blinking cursor appears on the Enter Address screen, use the keypad to type the address entry. - 9 Press the Menu Select button directly below Send or press the PTT button to send the message.
+to {Other Recpnt} and press the

+Menu Select button below Edit.
+When a blinking

+cursor appears on the Enter Address screen.

+Use the keypad to type the address entry.

+- 9 Press the Menu Select button directly below Send or press the PTT button to send the message.